SKS Load Balancer and Ingress Controller

 kubectl expose deployment hello --port=80 --target-port=80 --name=hello-service --type=LoadBalancer

-specifies the port, the container exposes or provides.
+specifies the target port that the container exposes or provides.

-, Kubernetes will talk over the CCM (Cloud Controller Manager) to Exoscale, and create a real Exoscale Network Load Balancer.
-To get its IP-Address you can use kubectl get svc
+, Kubernetes will talk over the CCM to Exoscale, and create a Network Load Balancer (or NLB).
+To get its IP address, you can use kubectl get svc

 :